find your perfect postgrad program

 Search our Database of 30,000 Courses

 Italy is in south central Europe bordering France, Switzerland, Austria and Slovenia along the Alps to the north.
 It then protrudes south-eastwards out into the Mediterranean Sea almost to the coast of North Africa as the Italian Peninsula.
-It is also close to the sovereign city state of Monaco.Find courses in ITALY
+It is also close to the sovereign city state of Monaco and shares a maritime border with Croatia.

 Italian territory also includes various islands such as Sicily and Sardinia which are the two largest islands in the Med and are also have their own universities.
 The independent states of San Marino and the Vatican City are independent countries within Italy, whilst Campione d'Italia is an Italian exclave in Switzerland.

 Covering over 300,000 km2 and with a temperate seasonal climate, Italy has a population of approximately 60 million which makes it the fifth most populated country in Europe.
 The capital city of Italy is Rome which is historically a very important city being the centre of Ancient Rome as well as the Roman Catholic Church.

 Italy is a highly-developed country with the 7th-highest worldwide GDP and the 17th-highest Human Development Index.
 It’s a founding member of the European Union (EU) as well as being a member of the G8, G20 and NATO.

 Italy is a a great place for postgraduate study, featuring a well regarded higher education system with 15 of its universities ranked in the 2010 QS World University Rankings.

 Watch our recent Postgrad Insights video on Studying in Italy to get a greater insight into what it's really like to live and study as a postgraduate student in Italy, featuring special guests Politecnico di Milano.